bortomanbeya/Attendance-Verification/README.md

 ## Vision!

 The **Attendance Rewards** smart contract aims to streamline class attendance tracking and reward students based on their attendance using blockchain technology.
-By leveraging Ethereum's immutable ledger, this system ensures transparency and fairness in tracking attendance and awarding tokens.
+By leveraging Educhain's immutable ledger, this system ensures transparency and fairness in tracking attendance and awarding tokens.

 ## Features
 - **Attendance Verification**: Teachers can mark students' attendance on the blockchain.